 Access for pathways to cross private property was one of the challenges, but many local landowners and Māori iwi / tribes were supportive of the project.
 Public permits sometimes took longer to come by.

 Māori believe the pathway has mana / powerful value, and the Waikato’s Tainui tribe even granted Te Araroa the protection of their taniwha / water spirit or monster.

 Chapple saw Te Araroa as an expression of New Zealand culture.

-The track is designed to take hikers into heartland New Zealand, through many historical sites and significant geographical landscapes - coastal, mountainous and urban.
+The track is designed to take experienced hikers into heartland New Zealand, through many historical sites and significant geographical landscapes - coastal, mountainous and urban.

 Cape Reinga, in the far north, is one of Māoridom’s most sacred places - the point where the spirits of the deceased leave to return to their spiritual homeland of Hawaiki.
 The route also passes through Waitangi, where New Zealand’s founding treaty was signed in 1840.

 In the central North Island, the trail takes in the Tongariro Crossing - a world-renowned one-day mountain crossing through a unique volcanic landscape.

 The 3000km trail follows dedicated walking tracks and backcountry roads, and some of the most spectacular routes are along mountain trails through the South Island’s Southern Alps.

 There are 16 huts on Te Araroa's 110-kilometre traverse of the Richmond Range - the trail’s longest and most demanding section with summits consistently above 1500 metres.

 By the mid-2000s and well ahead of the trail’s still-to-come completion, eager walkers were beginning to hit the trail - up to 10 a year, using roads as by-passes where necessary.